The Univerity of Vermont Cancer Center Researchers Target Epigenetic Mechanisms to Advance Cancer Detection and Treatment

-Researchers at the Vermont Cancer Center (VCC) at the University of Vermont and Fletcher Allen Health Care are transforming the understanding of cancer biology and treatment of cancer.
+Researchers at the The University of Vermont Cancer Center and Fletcher Allen Health Care are transforming the understanding of cancer biology and treatment of cancer.
 Investigations focus on molecular mechanisms of tumor/cell malignancy, host factors and tumor growth, cancer control and population health science, as well as transdisciplinary team approaches to cancer research.
 A common thread of inquiry and discovery is epigenetics in cancer — looking at heritable, but reversible, changes in gene function that do not involve changes in DNA sequence, in order to better understand how cancer develops and how this process can be modified to achieve better treatment outcomes.

 VCC Co-Directors Gary Stein, Ph.D., and Claire Verschraegen, M.D., gathered scientists, physician-investigators, and students from across the University and around the country to share knowledge and develop ideas around the topic of epigenetics in cancer at the annual VCC Clinical and Translational Research Symposium.
 The fundamental understanding of the role genes play in cancer is evolving, and VCC researchers are leading the way in an international initiative to uncover key epigenetic mechanisms involved in development of cancer, yielding new insight about how cancers develop, and novel approaches to cancer treatment and control.